QBRC/Guiberest/README.md

 4. Serialization and Deserialization of object arrays using the JSON Table Schema recommended by the dataprotocols project (https://github.com/dataprotocols/dataprotocols) and implemented by our Jacksonate project
 5. Guice dependency injection (to set up Servlets, RESTEasy, Serialization)
 6. Hibernate (uses H2 sample database by default)
+7. Sample integration tests for RESTful Web service methods using Cucumber (in guiberest-client)

 Getting Started
 ---------------